 The map above provides information on installation within Turf Hill.
-As outlined in the planning process, the project will be using a narrow working area through the site.
+As outlined in the planning process, the project is using a narrow working area through the site.
 Further information on our construction plans can be found below.

 You may also see mobile welfare units, equipment, materials and vehicles within the working area.

-During the open cut installation process, you may see deliveries of the steel pipes.
-These will be brought to site in a ‘just-in-time’ delivery sequencing – this is because we want to reduce the space needed for the compound within the site.
-We will also have 24-hour security of the working areas within Turf Hill.
+During the open cut installation process, you will also see deliveries of the steel pipes.
+These are brought to site in a ‘just-in-time’ delivery sequencing – this is because we want to reduce the space needed for the compound within the site.

 Access to Turf Hill will be available throughout installation.